 It started with some Code Academy

 My daily work began feeling a little stale, and I decided I was ready for a new challenge.
 I enjoyed the PM work but there were other aspects of my job I wasn’t so high on.
 My problem was that I didn’t really have a skill, at least not one that lands you a new job.
 The intangibles were there, ability to talk to people, ability to manage and willingness to learn new things.
 Unfortunately these things don’t necessarily get you employed anywhere, they just help you in whatever position you have.
-So this was my motivation: Grab a new skill to switch careers and use those intangibles that I already possessed.
+So this was my motivation: Grab a new skill to switch careers and use those intangibles that I already possessed, you can go from product manager to software developer as well.

 It progressed to development boot camp